 Assessment of the microsystem of practice, clinical nurse leader role as leader embedded in a microsystem, and identification of opportunities to enhance care delivery in the microsystem.

-Intensive immersion in role and practice expectations of the CNL; experienced leaders within the microsystem, who are experts in the provision of clinical services at the point of care/services, serve as mentors.
-Requirements: enrollment in final semester of M.S.N.-CNL program.
+Intensive immersion in role and practice expectations of the clinical nurse leader (CNL); experienced leaders within the microsystem, who are experts in the provision of clinical services at the point of care/services, serve as mentors.
+Requirements: enrollment in final semester of MSN-CNL program.

 Supervised study and/or clinical practice adjusted to needs of master's degree students.